solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 **Generating the Coarse Shape**

+<figure>
+  <img src="/images/paper review/1_with_expansion.png" height="300">
+  <figcaption>
+  </figcaption>
+</figure>

 The encoder is based on PointNet.
 It produces a single feature feature which will be used in the decoder.
 In the decoder we start with K 2D grids (16 in the paper).
 We then sample points from those grids which are concatenated with the feature vector.
 The concatenated vectors are fed into K MLPs which 'morph' them into K 3D surface elements [point at image] as we have seen in the Point Completion Network.
 The surface elements together make up the coarse shape of the object.
 In theory, the surface elements are not prohibited to overlap.
 To reduce overlap to a minimum, the authors introduce an 'Expansion Penalty' that is applied to the surface elements.

-<figure>
-  <img src="/images/paper review/1_with_expansion.png" height="300">
-  <figcaption>
-  </figcaption>
-</figure>
+> Morphing-based decoder for smooth surfaces

 **Expansion Penalty**

-The idea here is to encourage the surface elements to shrink to their respective center.
-This is done by construction a minimum spanning tree from the points of each surface element, with a total of K trees.
-A minimum spanning tree is a tree that connects all the vertices of a graph together without any cycles and with the minimum possible edge weight, where the edge weight here is the distance between two vertices.
-To this spanning tree a loss function is applied which penalizes long edges in the tree.
-This way the vertices in the spanning tree are encouraged to migrate towards the middle vertex, which shrinks the surface elements towards its center.

 <figure>
   <img src="/images/paper review/img_expansion.png" height="200">